 - Limit two presentations per person.

 - All posters will be a regulation size of 36" X 48".
-Easels, foam core, and attachment clips will be provided.
+Easels, foam core, attachment clips, and velcro will be provided.

 - During your presentation, you will stand by your poster to answer questions.
 Once your session is over, you will take your poster with you to accommodate the next session.